daronphang/investment_resources/general_knowledge/terminologies.md

+## Fiat Currency:
+- Government-issued currency that is not backed by physical commodity but by central banks.
+- Value is derived from relationship between supply and demand, and the stability of issuing government.
+- Risk losing value due to inflation or if people lose faith in a nation's currency.

 ## Federal Trade Commission:
 Organization that protects consumers and competition by preventing anticompetitive, deceptive and unfair business practices through law enforcement, advocacy, and education without unduly burdening legitmate business activities.